 The most common reason is that your heart muscle has been damaged, for example after a heart attack.

-Over the past 50 years we have made breakthroughs in heart failure medicines like ACE inhibitors, but we need more money to help us invest in vital research so that we can mend broken hearts.
+Since the BHF started in 1961 we have made breakthroughs in heart failure medicines like ACE inhibitors, but we need more money to help us invest in vital research so that we can mend broken hearts.

 An ACE breakthrough